theinvertedform/umt.world/categories.md

 ---
 title: Categories
 layout: post
 description: Archive of posts sorted by category.
-This is identical to the index page.
+Functionally identical to the index page.
 abstract: The category system is a combination of standardized descriptions, and the concept of a column.
 tags:
   - meta